v0lta/Jax-Wavelet-Toolbox/README.md

 - Install pytest `pip install -U pytest`
 - Clone this repository `git clone https://github.com/v0lta/jax-wavelets`
 - Move into the new directory `cd jax_wavelets`
-- To verify your version of jax-wavelets type pytest.
+- To verify your version of jax-wavelets type `pytest`.